Maggie-XShen/smc-in-a-box/README.md

 }
 ```

-To describe the meaning of important fields:
+Key Fields:

-- URLs: a list of server URLs for clients submitting their data to each server.
+- URLs: List of server URLs for client data submission.
-- N: number of total servers
+- N: Total number of servers.
-- T: number of malicious servers
+- T: Number of malicious servers.
-- Q: a modulus
+- Q: Modulus.
-- N_secrets: length of a client's input vector
+- N_secrets: Length of the client's input vector.
-- M: row numbers of extended witness in ligero ZK proof
+- M: Number of rows in the extended witness for the Ligero ZK proof.
-- N_open: number of opened columns in encoded extended witness
+- N_open: Number of opened columns in the encoded extended witness.

-Example of the config file for a server is shown below.
+Server Config Example
 ```
 {
     "Server_ID": "s1",